 Located in the South part of Iceland, Hveragerði is the place where you’ll find natural hot springs and is famous for their geothermal park.

-About 40km from Reykjavik and located in the Southwest of Iceland you’ll stumble upon Þingvellir, a beautiful national park and is one of the island’s popular tourist destinations. Þingvellir is famous for its scuba diving activities which you can partake and check out yourself the only place in the world where you can witness the separation between the North American and Eurasian tectonic plates.
+About 40km from Reykjavik and located in the Southwest of Iceland, you’ll stumble upon Þingvellir, a beautiful national park, and is one of the island’s popular tourist destinations. Þingvellir is famous for its scuba diving activities in which you can partake and check out yourself the only place in the world where you can witness the separation between the North American and Eurasian tectonic plates.

-Jökulsárlón is located on the edge of the famous Vatnajökull National Park and the place where you can see the large lake where you’ll find some beautiful glaciers (even in Summer).
+Jökulsárlón is located on the edge of the famous Vatnajökull National Parkland, the place where you can see the large lake where you’ll find some beautiful glaciers (even in Summer).